bioinformaticsdotca/IDE_2023/module8/CourseData/IDE_data/module8/data-generation.md

 # 2. Generate blast database

-The `update_blastdb.pl` script comes with the BLAST software.
+The `update_blastdb.pl` script comes with the BLAST software and can be used to download BLAST databases from NCBI.
+I then further refined the BLAST database by removing the *SARS-CoV-2* genome (otherwise, when working through the lab this would be a perfect match to the data, which wouldn't be the case for an emerging new pathogen that hasn't been seen before).

 ```bash
 # Download original ref_viruses_rep_genomes